How To: Retain all attachments when combining feature classes containing attachments using the Append tool

-For both feature classes, start an edit session, and use the Field Calculator to populate the GID_SAVEfield from the GlobalID field.
+Use the Field Calculator to populate the GID_SAVEfield from the GlobalID field for both feature classes.

 Select one feature class and the corresponding attachment table of the selected feature class as the target to copy all the features from the other feature class.
 To do so, follow the steps provided below.

 From the Tools toolbar, click the Select Features icon, select all the features to be copied from the feature class to the target feature class, and click Copy.

 Remove the selection by clicking the Clear Selected Features icon.

 Right-click on the map > Paste.

 Select the target feature class in the Paste dialog box, and click OK.

 Click Save Edits, and end the edit session.

 Use the Append tool to append the attachment tables together.
 Use the selected attachment table from Step 5 for the Target Dataset and the other attachment table for the Input Datasets.
 Set the Schema Type to NO_TEST.
 Click OK, and let the tool run.

 When the tables are appended to the selected target attachment table, right-click the table in the Table Of Contents > Joins and Relates > Join.
 Use the steps provided below to populate the fields in the Join Data dialog.